NativeScript/nativescript-cli/docs/man_pages/project/testing/test.md

 #### How file changes are handled
 * Changes in `.js`, `.ts`, `.less`, `.sass` and other file types will cause a restart of the native application.
 * Changes in `App_Resources` will cause a rebuild of the application.
+* Changes in any `package.json` file inside the project will cause a rebuild of the application.
 * Changes in `node_modules/somePlugin` will cause a restart of the native application.
 * Changes in `node_modules/somePlugin/platforms` will cause a rebuild of the application.
+* Changes in `node_modules/somePlugin/package.json` file will cause a rebuild of the application.
 <% } %>

 ### Commands